ericgoolsby/SAM/README.md

 1. Download and install Java: https://www.java.com/en/download/ **NOTE**: You may need to install both the 32-bit and 64-bit versions.

+2. Download and install Rtools (this is NOT an R package -- you have to download it from the website): https://cran.r-project.org/bin/windows/Rtools/ **NOTE** Be sure to select the version of Rtools that correspods to your version of R.

-2. Install prerequisite packages, as follows:
+3. Install prerequisite packages, as follows:
 ```
 if (!requireNamespace("tidyverse", quietly=TRUE))
   install.packages("tidyverse")